lsarjanovic/The-Keyboard/README.md

 javac (command), which will compile the files to .class files, and java (command), which will run the (compiled) .class files.

-This code had been written without version-control, but any changes made to the project will be observable in git version control.
+This code had been written without version-control, but any changes made to the project will be observable in git version control, as it may greatly contribute to the managment of the project.